 \Most of these events will occur during the summer and preseason.
 Do not wait till Build Season for the opportunity to participate in these events.

-All new students need to earn at least 5 community service credits to meet the achievement.
-Returning members need to earn at least 10 credits to meet the achievement.
+All new students need to earn at least 10 FIRST Outreach credits to meet the achievement.
+Returning members need to earn at least 20 credits to meet the achievement.